Springe direkt zu Inhalt

 Ancient Philosophy and History of Ancient Science (APhil/HistAS)

-The program "Ancient Philosophy and History of Ancient Science" is dedicated to ancient philosophy and the ancient sciences, their methods, their intellectual and philosophical foundations as well as their practical applications in their social and cultural contexts.
+he program "Ancient Philosophy and History of Ancient Science" is dedicated to ancient philosophy and the ancient sciences, their methods, their intellectual and philosophical foundations as well as their practical applications in their social and cultural contexts.
 The main sources are scientific and philosophical texts, but also scientific instruments and other forms of material evidence.
+Geographically, the program includes the ancient Greek and Roman world and extends as far as the Near East and Egypt, with comparative studies including even ancient China; chronologically, it reaches into the early Modern Age, encompassing the reception of ancient science in the Arab world and the Latin Middle Ages.
 Specific philological reading competences and methodological skills for the study of ancient philosophy and the sciences are central components of the program.
 The Max Planck Institute for the History of Science (MPIWG) contributes to the training of PhD students particulary through lecture series, workshops and conferences.
 The historians of science who work at the institute investigate how categories of thought, evidence and experience have historically developed through interaction between the sciences and the surrounding cultures.

 Members of the managing committee